Shadabkazi/RedditApiPost/README.md

 # RedditApiPost
-Automation Script to Post contents to Reddit from RSS feed
+Spring Batch Application to Post contents to Reddit from RSS feed